Skip to main content

 Thymus spp.
 Thyme – creeping and upright *** aromatic foliage and edible

-Verbena rigida Rigid Verbena ** will munch in bad areas
+Verbena rigida & bonariensis Rigid Verbena, Purpletop Verbena * will munch in heavy deer areas

 Veronica spp.
-Speedwell * groundcover species are best, need protection while young
+Speedwell ** v. pectinata & other groundcover species are best, needs protection while young

 Vinca minor Common Periwinkle ** aggressive groundcover, part-shade erosion control

 Zauschneria sp.
-California Fuschia ** may eat, best fall bloom, colonizer
+California Fuchsia ** may eat, fuzzier and narrow leaf varieties more resistant, best fall bloom, colonizer

 SHRUBS – Aromatic, resinous/sticky, thorny/prickly or poisonous choices are the most reliable

 Arctostaphylos spp.
 Manzanita – esp.
-‘Austin Griffiths’ , ‘Pacific Mist’ ** better once established, new growth often chewed, need protection when young
+‘Austin Griffiths’, ‘Pacific Mist’ * better once established, new growth often chewed, needs protection when young (a few years)

 Aucuba japonica Spotted Laurel ***